syncfusion-content/windowsforms-docs/WindowsForms/Chart/Chart-Types.md

 Number of Series - One or More.

-Cannot be Combined with - Pie, Bar, Polar, Radar.
+Cannot be combined with - Pie, Bar, Polar, Radar.

 Combination series can be added to the chart using the following code.